Esetobore/Explore/README.md

 ## Challenges
 *  I encountered various Challenges from working with the api to creating an argument that ment to aid in the details page and has been resolved.
 *  Functionality of search bar is now fix and working
-*  App core functionality complete all outstanding modifications include language and filter section full app will be updated when its implemented
+*  App core functionality complete all outstanding modifications include language and filter section.
+Full app will be updated with links when its implemented